 Address/How to get there: the nearest MTR stop is Shatin, get out from exit X and go down the ramp.
 Head to the small path from beside the football field before you reach the Home Base mall.

 Another lesser-known temple, Che Kung Temple is not far from the Tem Thousand Buddhas Monastery but completely off the tourist radar.
 In fact, along with Wong Tai Sin Temple, Man Mo Temple and the Joss House Bay Tin Hau Temple, they are known as the “Big Four Temple” in Hong Kong.

 Che Kung is a Song Dynasty general who was famous for his medicinal skill and love for civilians.
 The true reason behind the establishment of the Che Kung Temple at Tai Wai is not known for sure, though rumous said it’s either to stop the plague at the time or because of the Fung Shui.

-The temple was rebuilt in 1991 to its current façade, and my favourite part of the temple is the wind wheels – it is said that you’ll gain good fortune by spinning it!
+The temple was rebuilt in 1991 to its current façade, and my favourite part of the temple is the wind wheels – it is said that you’ll gain good fortunes by spinning it!